kaloyan13/imcomp/README.md

 cmake ../ -DVLFEAT_INCLUDE_DIR=/usr/include -DVLFEAT_LIB=/usr/lib/libvl.so
 make -j 8

-# to run the imcomp_server
-../bin/imcomp_server 0.0.0.0 9972 4 $IMCOMP_SOURCE_FOLDER/asset /tmp/imcomp

-# To use this applicaton, visit http://localhost:9972/imcomp/traherne in your web browser

 # Link or create the library folder in asset
   ln -s YOUR_LIB_FOLDER $IMCOMP_SOURCE_FOLDER/asset/library
   ls library/
 A.jpg  B.jpg

+# to run the imcomp_server
+../bin/imcomp_server 0.0.0.0 9972 4 $IMCOMP_SOURCE_FOLDER/asset /tmp/imcomp

+# To use this applicaton, visit http://localhost:9972/imcomp/traherne in your web browser
-# To use library functionality, visit http://localhost:9972/imcomp/index.html?images=A.jpg,B.jpg in your web browser
+# To use library compare, visit http://localhost:9972/imcomp/index.html?images=A.jpg,B.jpg in your web browser
 ```